AA/PPS 02.03.20 - Maintenance and Improvement of Quality in Teaching

 An Award for Excellence in Online Teaching is administered by the Distance and Extended Learning Steering Committee, which annually distributes a call for nominations for this award.

-EVALUATION OF TEACHING
+PROCEDURES FOR EVALUATION OF TEACHING

 INSTRUCTION IN TEACHING